abhirao-03/forest-fires/README.md

   - Rainfall to simulate suppression.
   - Varying vegetation densities affecting burn and growth rates.

-  **NOTE**: We generate rain and density using Perlin noise and we use the following library (https://github.com/salaxieb/perlin_noise/tree/master)[Salaxieb's Perlin noise Generator].
+  **NOTE**: We generate rain and density using Perlin noise and we use the following library [Salaxieb's Perlin noise Generator](https://github.com/salaxieb/perlin_noise/tree/master).

 ### Custom Visualisation Settings.
   - High, medium, or low-resolution grid options.